weslleylc/instagram-analytics/README.md

 # Sentiment Analysis

-Basic application to analyzer the sentiment's of Instagram comments for a specific post.
+Basic application to analyze the sentiments of Instagram comments for a specific post

 Usage
 -----